A liberal start

 When she bought her apartment in London’s Portman Square she would carry the bicycle up three flights of stairs.

 An artistic set

-Her admission to Slade included a reader’s ticket to the British Museum and it was while she was studying art in reading room, that she met several important figures, including Bernard Shaw, WB Yeats and Florence Farr.
+Her admission to Slade included a reader’s ticket to the British Museum and it was while she was studying art in the reading room, that she met several important figures, including Bernard Shaw, WB Yeats and Florence Farr.
 She joined the Hermetic Order of the Golden Dawn with them in 1890, an occult society that admitted both men and women.

 Their friendships would prove important for all parties.
 Annie financed Farr’s first venture as a director, as well as the first plays by Yeats and Shaw.
-She did so anonymously, as despite their liberal leanings, the Horniman family did not approve of the theatre.
+She did so anonymously as, despite their liberal leanings, the Horniman family did not approve of the theatre.

 Annie worked with Yeats for years and established the Abbey Theatre in Dublin with him, running the financial and business side until she cut her ties in 1910 after a falling out with Yeats.
 However, she is remembered by many for her role in developing the first regional repertory theatre company in Britain at the Gaiety Theatre in Manchester.

 A supporter of suffrage